microsoft/BotFramework-WebChat/docs/HOOKS.md

 useRelativeTimeFormatter() => (dateOrString: (Date | number | string)) => string
 ```

-This function will return a function, when called with a `Date` object, `number`, or `string`, it will return a localized representation of the date in relative time, e.g. "2 minutes ago".
+This function will return a function that, when called with a `Date` object, `number`, or `string`, will return a localized representation of the date in relative time, e.g. "2 minutes ago".
 It honors the language settings from the `useLanguage` hook.

 ## `useRenderActivity`